Close Menu

 Many people opt for Medicare Part C, also known as a Medicare Advantage plan, rather than Original Medicare.

 Unlike Original Medicare, which is covered by the federal government, Medicare Advantage plans are issued by private health insurance companies.
 Medicare Part C plans combine the coverages of Part A and Part B, and they often cover benefits Original Medicare doesn’t, including hearing, dental, or vision services.
-Many plans even offer prescription drug coverage as well.
+Many plans even offer drug coverage as well.

 Part D: Prescription Drug Plans

 According to the Kaiser Family Foundation, the national average premium for a prescription drug plan is $30.50 in 2021.
 In 2022, the Medicare Part D premium is around $32.08 and the amount is projected to go down and be around $31.50 in 2023.
-Your specific plan’s cost is dependent on its coverage, deductible, and coinsurance or copayment amount.
+Your specific plan’s cost depends on its coverage, deductible, and coinsurance or copayment amount.

 WHEN DO YOU BECOME ELIGIBLE FOR MEDICARE BENEFITS?

-If you’ll be signing up for original Medicare (as opposed to Medicare Advantage), you’ll need a Part D plan for prescription drug coverage.
+If you’ll be signing up for original Medicare (as opposed to Medicare Advantage), you’ll need a Part D plan for drug coverage.
 Medicare Part A will cover your hospital care and Part B will cover your outpatient care.
 However, drug coverage is separate.

 The earliest age you can sign up for Social Security retirement is 62.
-Therefore, if you are turning 65 this year, claiming benefits is an option you should consider.
+Therefore, if you are turning 65 this year, taking benefits is an option you should consider.
 But that doesn’t mean you should rush to file.

 MEDICARE SAVINGS PROGRAMS – Help With Your Monthly Premium